Lowell Hess... Illustrator, Designer, Paper Engineer

 - A contemporary illustrator, commenting on Lowell Hess' work.

-An Oklahoma native, Lowell served as a lieutenant in the US Army in Europe during World War II and afterwards attended the Pratt Institute in Brooklyn, NY.
-As a working commercial artist Lowell’s work shined forth from the covers of many national publications, including Collier's and Boy's Life as well as illustrating numerous children’s books for the Golden Books series, his work touching millions.
-Lowell also worked for the Hallmark Cards, Inc. of Kansas City, Mo. at one point in his career.
-Known for his "strength of line", Lowell's style evolved through the years, his most imaginative work culminating in Graphics3's structural paper pop-up designs.
+Lowell Hess, the original design genius behind many Graphics3’s card designs was an Oklahoma native.
+Lowell served as a lieutenant in the US Army artillery in Europe during World War II and later attended the Pratt Institute in Brooklyn, NY.
+Lowell came of age as a commercial artist during what is known today as the ‘latter Golden Age of Illustration’, a post-war contemporary of Norman Rockwell, Harry Anderson, Boris Artzybasheff, N.C.
+Wyeth, Dorothy Lathrop and Charles Kerins, the illustrators that epitomized the era of printed media.
+During the heyday of magazine illustration terrific commercial artists, including Art Seiden, Hawley Pratt, Tom Oreb, Aurelius Battaglia, Lowell Hess, Charly Harper and Moritz Kennel rose to prominence.
+Known for his "strength of line", Lowell's creative work shined forth from the covers of many of national publications, including Collier's and Boy's Life as well as illustrating numerous children’s books for the Golden Books series, his work touching millions.
+At one point Lowell also worked for the Hallmark Cards, Inc. of Kansas City, Missouri.

-More recently Lowell engages his creative talents in whittling whimsical wood-carvings, carrying his good humored vision into yet another dimensional dimensional medium while in active retirement.
-Every card we produce is a reincarnation of the creative process begun in Lowell Hess' studio.
+Later in life Lowell engaged his creative talents in whittling whimsical wood-carvings, carrying his good humored vision into yet another dimensional medium.
+In a prolific career that spanned 6 decades, Lowell Hess combined knife, brush and paper with whimsical brilliance.
+Anyone receiving a Graphics3 pop-up card is a bit awestruck at the ingenuity of someone that could conceive and create such elaborate three-dimensional paper designs.
+Every card Graphics3 produces is a reincarnation of the creative process begun in Lowell Hess' studio.
 Each card is painstakingly hand assembled for the most important occasions - yours!

-Since 1974 Graphics3 Inc., a Florida corporation, has been the leading the proprietary designer, manufacturer and original publisher of rubber band activated pop-up greeting cards, calendars and custom pop-up projects.
-We pioneered the innovative use of rubber band activated mechanisms to make cards pop-up.
-Graphics3 has enabled businesses of every size to create positive relationships, response, awareness and lasting goodwill with pop-up greeting cards during the holidays, pop-up calendars and custom designs for promotional use.
+From the Japanese art of origami to the Scherrenschnitte craft of Germany, cultures around the world have found timeless appeal in simple paper cleverly cut, folded or printed as meaningful social expressions.
+With the Victorian industrial age western civilization brought intricate manufactured pop-up books and greeting cards to the public that are treasured by collectors today.
+To this tradition Graphics3 brings a bit of ‘Yankee ingenuity’; the innovation of rubber band activated freestanding pop-up card designs first pioneered by Lowell Hess.
+Since 1974 Graphics3 Inc., has been the leading the proprietary designer, manufacturer and original publisher of rubber band activated pop-up greeting cards, calendars and custom pop-up projects.
+Graphics3 enables businesses of every size to create positive relationships, awareness and lasting goodwill with pop-up greeting cards during the holidays, pop-up calendars for the year and custom designs for promotional use.

-Graphics3's unique expertise is an outgrowth of involvement in the commercial printing business going back to 1935, where a reputation for successfully producing unusually challenging graphic arts projects was established.
-In 1976 Lowell Hess evolved the concept of Graphics3's very first rubber band activated pop-up greeting card, which we used as our company Christmas card that year.
+Graphics3's unique expertise is an outgrowth of involvement in the commercial printing business going back to 1935, where a reputation for producing unusually challenging graphic arts projects was established at Herlin Press Inc, of West Haven, Connecticut.
+In 1976 Lowell Hess evolved the concept of Graphics3's very first rubber band activated pop-up Christmas card.
 This card, now a collectible, was so warmly received by our customers that they, in effect, put us in the greeting card business.
-Each year we add new designs to our collection and showcase all our current designs in our catalog and web site.
+Each year we add new designs to our collection and showcase all our current designs in our mail catalog and web site.

-Our popular pop-up polygon desk calendars have been in continuous production and entirely manufactured here in the USA since the business was established in 1974.
-To ensure consistent quality our polygon production is fully automated in our own plant, on machines we developed and patented.
+Graphics3’s popular rubber band-activated pop-up polygon desk calendars have been in continuous production and manufactured here in the USA since the business was founded in 1974.
+To ensure consistent quality our polygon production is fully automated on machines we developed and patented.